keboola/developers-docs/extend/registration/index.md

 #### Application Configuration

 - Use only the necessary flags (i.e. if there are no output files, don't use `genericDockerUI-fileOutput`).
+- For extractors, always use [Default bucket](/extend/common-interface/folders/#default-bucket).
 - Use [Configuration Schema](/extend/registration/configuration-schema/).
     - List all properties in the `required` field.
+    - Use [encryption](/overview/encryption/) to store sensitive values.
+No plain-text passwords!
+- Application Internals:
     - Always use `propertyOrder` to explicitly define the order of fields in the form.
     - Use short `title` without colon.
     - Use `description` to provide an explanatory sentence if needed.